Top 4 Smoky Mountain Bike Trails

 1. Cades Cove Loop

 While this may not be your typical dirt path for mountain biking, this still may be one of the prettiest bicycle rides you ever go on!
 The Cades Cove loop is 11 miles long.
 Along it you can see historic structures like cabins and barns.
 There are trails you can explore on foot around the loop, and beautiful views of the mountains.
-The loop is closed to cars on Wednesdays and Saturdays before 10am for bikers.
-However, this only through the months of May to September.

 You can rent a bike from Cades Cove Trading, click here for more info.